Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 Serial Communication

 The serial module is used to communicate from RoboRealm to serial based controllers.
 The module can be used to communicate to SSC, Parallax, etc. type controllers.
-Before embarking on using the serial module check that the specific device is not already supported by another RoboRealm module.
+Before embarking on using the serial module check that the specific device is not already supported by another RoboRealm module as that will be easier than understanding and implementing a particular device's protocol.

 The serial module allows you to configure the serial port for various communication parameters (baud rate, stop bits, etc.) and specify the communication protocol for initializing, sending and receiving data.
-The text boxes allow you to enter in the necessary command numbers for each respective sequence type.
+The text boxes allow you to enter in the necessary command numbers for each respective sequence type (read or write).

 Interface